SebastianUA/terraform/heroku/examples/heroku_config/README.md

-# Work with AWS HEROKU_CONFIG via terraform
+# Work with HEROKU_CONFIG via terraform

 A terraform module for making HEROKU_CONFIG.